 - present relevant topics at a reduced cost

 How do you become a partner?

-Invest in one “ticket” for a single session or a $395 “season ticket” for the entire series, enabling your business to support the professional development of your staff.
+Invest in one ticket for a single session or a $395 season ticket to support professional development.
+Each season ticket comes with six seats.
 This is more than a 50% savings over sessions purchased individually.
-With a “season ticket,” a different employee can attend each session based on the relativity of a topic to the given staff person’s job responsibilities.
+With a season ticket, a variety of employees are able to attend seminars depending on the relevant subject matter.

 For additional information or to register, please contact the Business and Industry Services Division at 608-785-9232.